marshallm94/galvanize_notes/my_notes.md

 The term SVM is generally used to describe the group of three slightly different models.
 All three of these models divide your data by using a $hyperplane$, which is a $p$ dimensional point/line/plane for 1, 2 and 3+ dimensions respectively.

 All three of the below classifiers are defined by their $support~vectors$, which are training observations that have the shortest orthogonal distance to the hyperplane.
-This distance is the $margin$ of the hyperplane.
+This distance is the $margin$ of the hyperplane. **Since the hyperplane is only defined by a few training observations, it is memory efficient.**

 1. Maximal Margin Classifier